simbo/small-store/README.md

 ---

-## About
+## Documentation

-Documentation is in progress.
-See tests until it's finished.
+Visit [simbo.codes/small-store](https://simbo.codes/small-store/) to read the documentation and the examples.

 ## Development